 Instead of treating leaky gut symptoms, you need to get to the root of autoimmune disease, and it starts by healing leaky gut.
 To restore the health of your intestinal wall, I recommend following functional medicine’s 4R Approach.

 - Remove.
-Remove the bad, getting rid of factors that negatively affect the gut, including inflammatory foods such as gluten, dairy, corn, soy, eggs, and sugar, infections from parasites, yeast, or bacteria, and irritants such as alcohol, caffeine, and drugs.
+Remove the bad, getting rid of factors that negatively affect the gut, including inflammatory foods.
+These will include gluten, dairy, corn, soy, eggs, and sugar, infections from parasites, yeast, or bacteria, and irritants such as alcohol, caffeine, and drugs.

 - Restore.
 Restore what’s missing from your gut.
-Adding digestive enzymes and HCL to your regimen will help support optimal digestion and nutrient absorption, as well as assist your body’s intestinal repair and inflammation responses.
+Adding digestive enzymes and Gut Restore with Betaine and HCL to your regimen will help support optimal digestion and nutrient absorption.
+It will also assist your body’s intestinal repair and inflammation responses.
 Follow a nutrient-dense diet with plenty of organic greens, vegetables, and fruits, healthy fats, quality proteins.

 - Reinoculate.
 Restore a healthy balance of good bacteria by reintroducing beneficial bacteria through a high-quality, multi-strain, high-potency probiotic supplement.